jappeace/jappeaceApplication/content/undeadlock-event-source.md

 TITLE: The peculiar event sourced deadlock
 DATE: 2023-01-14
 CATEGORY: reflection
+Status: draft
 Tags: postgres deadlock programming

 ![THE UNDEAD LOCK OF DETH](images/2023/postgresql-deadlock.png)

-About a week ago the system became unsuable
+About a week ago the supercede system became unusable.
+One thing that always surprises me is how casually serious problems are phrased by business people in their blissful ignorance.
+The QA person said to the product manager, "hey why am I seeing the down for maintenance screen"?
+"Oh try it now, the pack uploading has finished".
+Here I grew really suspicious and started asking questions.

 This is an after action report of a complicated system level bug.